axfelix/Wapiti/README.md

    build the library more easily in the environment of your choice.
  * Remove most uses of VLA (i.e. `main(int argc, char*[argc]
    argv)`.
 Instead, `main(int argc, char** argv)` is used).

+When building with CMake on Windows, make sure to specify both the host and the CMake generator platform are 64-bit like so or the CUDA paths will break:

+`cmake -DCMAKE_GENERATOR_PLATFORM=x64 -T host=x64 -DCMAKE_CUDA_FLAGS="-arch=sm_61" .`

 ## Branches